Code-Institute-Submissions/connect-four-1/README.md

 # **Connect4 Command Line Interface Game - Project Portfolio 3 - Python**

-Connect4 is a Command Line Interface styled interactive game that allows 2 players to play against each other on the same device.Connect4 is based off the popular Connect4 game uses a similar concept of a connecting 4 pieces in a row to win.
+Connect4 is a Command Line Interface styled interactive game that allows 2 players to play against each other on the same device.Connect4 is based off the popular Connect4 game and uses a similar concept of connecting 4 pieces in a row to win.

 You can view the live program here: <a href ='https://cli-connect-four.herokuapp.com/' target="_blank"> Connect 4 CLI game</a>